epsilonrt/piduino/README.md

 To build, you must type the command:

     $ g++ -o blink blink.cpp $(pkg-config --cflags --libs piduino)

+You can then execute the program :

+    $ sudo ./blink

+`sudo` is necessary for an access to the memory mapping of the GPIO).
+You can enable the **setuid** bit to avoid `sudo` in the future :

+    $ sudo chmod u+s blink
+    $ ./blink

 With [Codelite](https://codelite.org/) it's easier and funny, right ?